When it’s Friday, or fish day, and you want some real comfort food, why not think about making this delicious healthy fish pie?

 30 g mature cheddar cheese grated

-- Pre-heat the oven to 200C.
+Pre-heat the oven to 200C.

-- Start by peeling the potatoes and boiling them in a saucepan in salted water for about 15-20 minutes.
-Add the eggs in their shells to the same pan about halfway through to hard boil them (time the eggs for exactly 10 minutes).
+Start by peeling the potatoes and boiling them in a saucepan in salted water for about 15-20 minutes.
+Add the eggs in their shells to the same pan to hard boil them (time the eggs for exactly 10 minutes).
 When eggs are cooked, remove from the pan with a spoon and cool them under running cold water tap before peeling.

-- De-frost and drain the prawns.
+De-frost and drain the prawns.
 In the meantime place the fish in a baking dish, liberally season with salt and pepper and then add half of the milk to the dish.
 Then cut small pieces of butter (about 30g) and place on the fish.

-- Put the dish in the oven for about 20 minutes.
+Put the dish in the oven for about 20 minutes.
 Remove from the oven and pour the liquid back into the remaining milk (I use a measuring jug for this).
 Then carefully remove any skin from the fish (if there is any), and using two forks flake the fish into smaller pieces.
 Place the fish into the pie dish and sprinkle the lemon juice on top.

-- Then make the sauce.
+Then make the sauce.
 Melt about 80g of butter in a saucepan and add the flour, bit by bit.
 Whisk together and then add the milk and liquid used to cook the fish bit by bit.
 Keep stirring and whisking until the sauce has thickened up.
 Add some nutmeg and the parsley to the sauce and season with salt and pepper to taste.

-- Then add the prawns, the hardboiled eggs (chopped), and the capers to the fish and mix together well before adding the sauce to the fish.
+Then add the prawns, the hardboiled eggs (chopped), and the capers to the fish and mix together well before adding the sauce to the fish.

-- Finally place in the oven for about 40 minutes at 200C.
+Finally, place in the oven for about 40 minutes at 200C.
 You can make this recipe beforehand and keep in the fridge until you want to heat it up.